St. Joseph Health is a faith-based health system devoted to serving the people living in the Brazos Valley region of Texas.

 A member of the Communications team must escort the media at all times while on campus.

-Reporters are asked to please refer to us as CHI St. Joseph Health (NEVER St. Joseph's or St. Joseph Hospital).
+Reporters are asked to please refer to us as St. Joseph Health (NEVER St. Joseph's or St. Joseph Hospital).

 The federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) states that a patient or parent/guardian (in the case of a patient who is a minor) must give permission, in writing, to release information about his or her hospitalization.
 Once written consent has been established, the following guidelines apply: